Best Gloves for Cross Country Skiing

 The Best Gloves Not Designed for Nordic Skiing

 Under Armour, yes, you can.
 They make some running gloves that are warm-ish and some liners that can be paired with something.
-Here are some that look:
+They also generally have touchscreen compatibility which can be nice when you’re just out there for the ‘gram.
+Here are some that look okay: https://amzn.to/45ymfou

 Nike, I have taught many runners to ski who showed up with Nike running gloves.
 They will work and your hands will not freeze (though this depends entirely on how many times you fall into the snow).
-Here are some ideas:
+Be warned, for these to work you’ll need to be in warmish weather and avoid getting these wet.
+Here are some ideas: https://amzn.to/4rbnXEz

-New Balance, Brooks, Saucony, any core running brand really.
+New Balance, Brooks, Adidas, any core running or fitness brand really.
 Once again, go for it.
 If you are wearing these, I will assume you are sponsored by one of these companies.
 Otherwise, please just go buy some Swix gloves.
-Here are some that might work:
+Here are some that might work…

 Gloves to Avoid and Notes on How Cross Country Ski Gloves Fit